ofarukbicer/echo-boilerplate/README.md

 go mod init $PROJECT_NAME
 go mod tidy

-# Note: don't forget to update the invoked webpacks in all files after doing this.
+# Note: don't forget to update the invoked web packs in all files after doing this.

 # Start